-Vitamin D is naturally present in only a few foods.
-So, as we’ll see, the only practical way to meet your needs is through supplements, fortified foods, or exposure to sunlight.
+Only a few foods naturally contain vitamin D. So, as we’ll see, the only practical way to meet your needs is through supplements, fortified foods, or exposure to sunlight.

 Vegan Vitamin D Brands

 Unfortunately, most vitamin D supplements are not vegan.
 Until recently, nearly every brand was produced from lanolin, a non-vegan byproduct of the wool industry.
 When exposed to ultraviolet light, lanolin’s oils transform into a type of vitamin D called cholecalciferol.
 This molecule is better known as vitamin D3.
 Vegans were stuck taking an expensive and much less potent supplement containing ergocalciferol, commonly called Vitamin D2.

-Sometime around 2010, supplement companies started making vegan vitamin D3 from a type of algae called lichen.
+Sometime around 2010, supplement companies started producing vegan vitamin D3 from a type of algae called lichen.
 There are now several vegan vitamin D3 brands on the market: